We received inquiry and someone will shortly be in contact with you.

 Day 2: Brecon Beacons

 Today you can spend the day exploring the stunning National Park.
 An Area of Outstanding Natural Beauty, it is the perfect place to take a walk and discover some of the wonderful waterfalls it is known for.
 Why not take a trip to Castell Coch – which translates from Welsh as ‘Red Castle’ - a romantic Victorian redesign built on 13th century ruins?
 Or the particularly dramatic Carreg Cennen Castle, located in a position which overlooks the stunning surrounding area.
 The award-wining whisky distillery of Penderyn is also located in the area if you fancy a tour.

 Day 3: Brecon Beacons > North Wales

 Today you will leave the Brecon Beacons behind as you travel up to North Wales.
-There are many places to visit along the way depending on your route, such as the quaint town of Hay-on-Wye which lies on the edge of the park.
-This book-lovers, paradise was home to the first book shop in Wales, and is the perfect place to do some shopping!
+There are many places to visit along the way depending on your route, such as the quaint town of Hay-on-Wye which lies at the edge of the park.
+This book-lovers paradise was home to the first book shop in Wales, and is the perfect place to do some shopping.
 From here you could travel to the small market town of Llangollen in North East Wales, the home of Wales’ National Eisteddfod.
-Nestled between the surrounding hills and perched on the River Dee, there are many fantastic walks in the area, and the ruins of castell Dinas Bran overlook the town and offer lovely view.
+Nestled between the surrounding hills and perched on the River Dee, there are many fantastic walks in the area and the ruins of Castell Dinas Bran overlook the town and offer lovely views.

 Day 4:Snowdonia & Anglesey